hamelsmu/notes/docs/k8s/index.md

 Below, I oultline some reasons why:

-## You cannot always use managed services
+## Managed services are not always an option

 ![](bellman_ds.jpeg)